Skip to content

 Note

 The user can decide what functions are used in a calculation.
-However, it is not possible to configure the same function twice in the same Python script (HDF5 file).
+However, it is not possible to configure the same function twice in the same configuration file.

-When these objects are defined, we can export the file that will contain set of input instructions for KITEx using the kite.config_system function: function:
+When these objects are defined, we can set up the I/O instructions for KITEx using the kite.config_system function:

 kite.config_system(lattice, configuration, calculation, filename='test.h5')